Catallactic/catallactic-site/docs/whitepaper.md

 A unit of account can coexist with multiple media of exchange.
 The euro existed only as a unit of account for three years before its notes and coins went into circulation in 2002, the old national currencies meanwhile continuing as media of exchange.

-Gold is far from the ideaI commodity for defining the unit of account, even in a competitive system.
-A broad basket of goods and services (like one for a price index) would serve better, and the level of prices in units so defined would be nearly stable

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>